flonog/thetowower/README.md

 # The TOwOwer

 This plugin is a customizable version of the original game The Tower.
-You can set the minimum number of points, the start inventory etc...

 ## Features